aweder05/ENG4-Pi-in-the-Sky-/README.md

 *two minutes later*

 Anton got the code working!
 After deleting the line ``sensor.sealevel_pressure = 1013.2``, the code started printing the tempature, pressure and altitude values.
+The line Anton deleted states what the pressure at sea level is so that the computer could be calibrated to calculate the altitude, therefore the altitude that is being printed is wrong - this is our next problem to figure out.